kylecorry31/kylecorry31.github.io/_recipes/apple-crisp.md

 ### For the filling:

-- 4 large granny smith apples (peeled, cored and sliced)
+- 4 large granny smith apples (peeled, cored and sliced) (or swap for peaches)
 - 1/2 teaspoon cinnamon
 - 1/4 teaspoon nutmeg
 - 1/8 teaspoon ground allspice